Jayrfitz/backup/README.md

 ## improvements

-Also the logouts to update the userlist.
+I would have like to improvement the userlist and some of the tests.